bbc/react-transcript-editor/docs/guides/adapters.md

 ## context

-To see this in the larger context when we call `sttJsonAdapter` with `transcriptData` and a `sttJsonType` we expect it to return an boject with two attributes `blocks` and `entityMap`.
+To see this in the larger context when we call `sttJsonAdapter` with `transcriptData` and a `sttJsonType` we expect it to return an object with two attributes `blocks` and `entityMap`.

 This is then used within TimedTextEditor with the help of draftJs function [convertFromRaw](https://draftjs.org/docs/api-reference-data-conversion#convertfromraw) to create a new content state for the editor.